Jaya Prakash Narayana: Early life

-Jayaprakash Narayana was born on 14 January 1956, in Naghbir, Maharashtra into a Telugu speaking family of Venkateswara Rao and Balamma.
+Jayaprakash Narayana was born on 14 January 1956, in Naghbir, Maharashtra into a Telugu speaking family of Venkateswara and Balamma.
 His father was a Railway employee.
 Narayana was raised in Godavarru Village from the age of 3, near Vijayawada in Andhra Pradesh, and pursued his education in Telugu Medium.
 He joined Andhra Loyola College in 1969 for his intermediate education.
 He obtained his medical degree from Guntur Medical College.

 Civil service

 Narayana joined public administration after making it to IAS in 1980 standing All India Rank 4.
 He worked on agriculture, irrigation, technology, and youth rehabilitation projects in various capacities and in various districts of Andhra Pradesh and Telangana.
 Some of his achievements during his 16-year-long career in government include: